 Example prompt:

-"Show me which questions learners are struggling with the most in this lesson."
+"Show me the analytics for this lesson."

 You can:

-• Analyze learner engagement by page
+Analyze learner engagement by page

-• Spot trends across lessons
+Spot trends across lessons to refine your content

 5. Showing Version History